-Size of the bubble reflects the Relative Availability of each market, while the color reflects Relative Regulation
+Size of the bubble reflects the Relative Workforce Supply of each market, while the color reflects Relative Regulation

 Average wage, though a great tool comparison, is predominantly driven by the ratio of highly skilled jobs to lower skilled jobs.
 Markets with a higher volume of highly skilled jobs will average higher wages than markets with a high volume of low skilled jobs.
 Therefore, not all markets with lowest wage are the lowest for rates for a given skill.

 Manufacturing wages are a leading indicator of rising costs as they typically rise before the wages of professional skills.
 Manufacturing wages are particularly sensitive to inflation and statutory burdens.
-Therefore, though the cost of manufacturing skills may be much lower than more highly skilled jobs, they are generally the first to reflect the rising cost of wages in a particular market.
-Due to increased digitization and automation some markets are showing higher wage increases than others.
-In particular, those driven by other industry production such as automotive and pharmaceutical.
-With reference to the automotive industry in the APAC region, China, Japan and India display these higher manufacturing wages.
-With regard to the pharmaceuticals industry, South Korea, China and India are impacted by these higher manufacturing wages.
+Therefore, though the cost of manufacturing skills may be much lower than more highly skilled jobs, they are generally the first to reflect the rising cost of wages in a market.
+Due to increased digitization and automation, some markets are showing higher wage increases than others.
+Specifically, those driven by other industry products such as automotive and pharmaceutical.

 Employment tax is a basic statutory burden that employers need to add to wages when calculating the cost of skills in a workforce market.
 It is typically the first metric of consideration beyond the wages themselves.
 Wages largest component of total labor cost.
 However, taxes are the best indicator for total cost.
 They are also more representative of the labor cost per market than insurance as insurance appears more standardized, while taxes are unique to each market.

 As workforce experts, ManpowerGroup find work for millions of people around the globe every year, helping hundreds of thousands of companies attract, assess, develop, and retain skilled workers.

 Access Related Content